last modified: Wednesday, 30-Nov-2016 22:17:26 CET

 m: six faces belonging to the central six-sided prism with a typical horizontal striation

-r: three larger, often roughly triangular faces at the crystal's tips.
+r: three, often roughly triangular faces at the crystal's tips.
 In well-developed crystals these faces are always present.

-z: three smaller, usually triangular faces also at the crystal's tips.
+z: three, often triangular faces also at the crystal's tips, that sit between the r faces.

 The top view shows that although the prism of the crystal is six-sided, it has a three-fold rotational symmetry.
 Quartz thus belongs to the trigonal crystal class.